MarionM2/MINDMATE/README.md

 ## Group memebers and contribution:

-- Maxine Beni : signup page and splash page
+- Maxine Beni : signup page and splash page,firebase,chat,diary
-- Marion Maina : Login page and mood page
+- Marion Maina : Login page and mood page,firebase,resources,meditation
-- Melissa Giramata: activities page
+- Melissa Giramata: activities page,summary page,chat,firebase

 This project covers some of the pages our project is going to cover.
 The pages are connected but static.